Bills

 Existing law prohibits a person from causing, permitting, or aiding or abetting the fighting, worrying, or injuring of a cock.
 Existing law provides that a violation of this provision is a misdemeanor, as provided.
 Existing law generally regulates the production of poultry, eggs, and egg products.

-This bill would prohibit prohibit, on and after January 1, 2027, a person who keeps more than 3 roosters per acre, or from keeping more than 25 roosters total on any property, from keeping a rooster movement-constrained that are movement constrained through the use of an enclosure or tether, except as specified.
-The bill would subject a person who violates this prohibition to a civil penalty not to exceed $2,500 for each violation, as provided, and would provide that each day a rooster is kept in violation of that prohibition constitutes a distinct violation.
-The bill would define define, among other terms, rooster and enclosure for purposes of these provisions.
+This bill would prohibit, on and after January 1, 2027, 2028, a person from keeping more than 25 roosters that are movement constrained through the use of an enclosure or tether, except as specified.
+The bill would subject a person who violates this prohibition to a civil penalty not to exceed $2,500 for each violation, as provided, and would provide that each day a rooster is kept in violation of that prohibition constitutes a separate and distinct violation.
+The bill would require, before a civil action is brought to recover this civil penalty, a written notice to be provided granting a minimum of 14 days to correct the violation, as provided.
+The bill would require any civil penalties recovered pursuant to these provisions to be paid to the county in which the civil action was brought.
+The bill would define, among other terms, rooster and enclosure for purposes of these provisions.

 Discussed in Hearing